Samsung Galaxy S25 vs. Galaxy S23: Finally time for an upgrade?

 (Image credit: Derrek Lee / Android Central)

 The key things to watch on the Samsung Galaxy S25 are the phone's performance and software.
-It's tabbed to get the Qualcomm Snapdragon 8 Elite chip, which you can think of as a Snapdragon 8 Gen 3 successor.
+It's powered by the Qualcomm Snapdragon 8 Elite for Galaxy chip, which you can think of as a Snapdragon 8 Gen 3 successor.
 It's called 'Elite' because it now uses the same custom Oryon cores that power Qualcomm's Snapdragon X Elite laptop chips.
 In other words, the Snapdragon 8 Elite will be the most performant chip ever in a Galaxy phone.
+Plus, the “for Galaxy” variant was co-designed by Qualcomm and Samsung.

 On the flip side, the Galaxy S23 still sports the Snapdragon 8 Gen 2 for Galaxy processor.
-It's going to be two years old when the Galaxy S25 debuts, but it's still plenty capable.
+It's two years old now, but it's still plenty capable.
 It'll eventually get the jump to One UI 7 and currently supports a wide variety of Galaxy AI features.
 Plus, there are still a few years of software upgrades left.

 Samsung Galaxy S25 vs. Galaxy S23: Should you upgrade?